Early Stopping for Deep Image Prior: Introduction

-We propose a novel ES criterion for DIP models by tracking the trend of the dispersion of consecutive reconstructions.
-Our ES method is \begin{itemize}[leftmargin=*] \itemsep{0em} \item \textbf{Effective}: The gap between our detected and the peak performance, i.e., detection gap, is typically very small, as measured by standard visual quality metrics; \item \textbf{Efficient}: It is lightweight, and the per-iteration overhead is negligible relative to the per-iteration cost of optimizing problem~\eqref{eq:dip}; \item \textbf{General}: Our method works well for DIP and its variants (including DD~\cite{heckel2018deep} and SIREN~\cite{sitzmann2020implicit}), different noise types and levels, and across a number of visual IPs.
-Also, our method can be wrapped around several regularization methods, e.g., GP-DIP~\cite{cheng2019bayesian}, DIP-TV~\cite{liu2018image,cascarano2021combining} to perform reasonable ES when they fail to prevent overfitting. \item \textbf{Robust}: Our method is relatively insensitive to the two hyperparameters, i.e., window size and patience number (see \cref{sec:methods,sec:exp_ablation}).
-By contrast, the hyperparameters of most methods we reviewed above are sensitive to the noise type and level. \end{itemize}
+\paragraph{Our contribution} We advocate the ES approach---\textbf{the iteration process stops once a good ES point is detected}, as (1) the regularization and noise modeling approaches, even if effective, often do not improve peak performance but push it until the last iterations; there could be $\ge 10\times$ more iterations spent than climbing to the peak in the original DIP models; (2) both need deep knowledge about the noise type/level, which is practically unknown for most applications.
+If their key models and hyperparameters are not set appropriately, overfitting probably remains, and ES is still needed. \textbf{In this paper, we build \textbf{a novel ES criterion} for various DIP models simply by monitoring the trend of the running variance of the reconstruction sequence}.
+Our ES method is \textbf{(1) Effective}: {The gap between our detected and the peak performance, i.e., the detection gap}, is typically very small, as measured by standard visual quality metrics (PSNR and SSIM).
+Our method works well for DIP and its variants, including sinusoidal representation networks~\citep[SIREN]{sitzmann2020implicit} and deep decoder~\citep{heckel2018deep}, on different noisy types/levels and in $5$ visual IPs, including both linear and non-linear ones.
+Furthermore, our method can help several regularization-based methods, e.g., Gaussian process-DIP~\citep[GP-DIP]{ChengEtAl2019Bayesian}, DIP with total variation regularization~\citep[DIP-TV]{liu2018image,cascarano2021combining} to perform reasonable ES when they fail to prevent overfitting; \textbf{(2) Efficient}: The per-iteration overhead is a fraction---for the standard version in \cref{alg:framework}, or negligible---for the variant in \cref{alg:framework_emavg}, relative to the per-iteration cost of \cref{eq:dip}; \textbf{(3) Robust}: Our method is relatively insensitive to the two hyperparameters, i.e. window size and patience number.
+We keep the same hyperparameters for all experiments \cref{sec:method,sec:expriments} except for the ablation study.
+In contrast, the hyperparameters of most of the methods reviewed above are sensitive to the noise type/level.
+We summarize the performance of our DIP+ES method against competing methods for image denoising and BID in \cref{tab:overall}; we present the detailed results in \cref{sec:expriments}.